 “We’ve done huge changes, from internally changing our structures, changing a lot of the tech backbone, acquiring tripl….
 We’ve built an engineering team in Amsterdam with a strong focus on data science, machine learning…”

 Of course, trivago is not alone in its mission to provide the ultimate search experience.
 It’s a common goal among aggregators and OTAs across the globe.
-When asked who will win the race, Johannes’s reply was simple, straightforward, and markedly rational:
+When asked who will win the race, Johannes’s reply was simple, straightforward, and rational:

 And trivago is putting a lot of human power into getting to that answer.
 “We are focusing a lot on building a better search experience.
 And we believe we are in a very strong position because we are 1,400 people who are just focusing on these problems and nothing else.”

-The solutions now starting to emerge from all corners of the globe serve to increase the level of personalised human engagement with technology, and come in the forms of enhanced search platforms, mobile functionality, and chat-based interfaces.
+The solutions now starting to emerge from all corners of the globe serve to increase the level of personalized human engagement with technology, and come in the forms of enhanced search platforms, mobile functionality, and chat-based interfaces.
 And of course, voice systems.

 “Voice platforms could shift more demand online.”